45hv1n/Rag_Telegram_Chatbot/README.md

 This script initializes the QA chain (using LangChain and Mistral) and starts polling the Telegram bot for user queries.

+##### Project Structure

+- data_processing.py: Script to process book data, generate embeddings, and store them in Pinecone.
+- app.py: Main script to run the RAG pipeline and Telegram bot. requirements.txt: List of Python dependencies.
+- .env: Environment file for storing API keys and tokens (not tracked in git).
+Data/: Directory containing the book data (not included in the repo; add your own books).

 ##### Usage

 Open Telegram and start a chat with your bot (use the bot name provided by BotFather).